Seven Reasons Your Tooth Aches

-Here are five potential reasons our teeth sometimes ache.
+Here are seven potential reasons our teeth sometimes ache.

 Look out if you are a sufferer of chronic sinus pain.
 Chronic sinus pain can result in tooth pain that typically surfaces in the molar region of your mouth and may increase if you dare to bend over with a chronic sinusitis episode.

 Ultimately, it is the pressure associated with the inflammation of the sinuses that results in the toothache pain.
 As this pressure builds within the sinus cavities, the teeth are pushed outward causing one to experience biting pain.
 Sinus infections often arise at the start of the common cold.

 Cardiac pain can travel to the tooth, resulting in tooth pain.
 Those who experience this type of pain might complain of burning or tightness.
 Treatment is not to remove the tooth but ideally, to consult with a cardiologist if one is able to rule out tooth decay or abscesses.